-I love how this book is about teaching the kids the basics of art and giving them the tools to talk about art in a meaningful way.
+I love how this book teaches the basics of art and gives them the tools to talk about art in a meaningful way.

 I really cannot stress the importance of getting kids to look at something, and decide what is important, speculate about cause and effect, and support their conclusions.
 This ability is the very basis of analysis and argument.

 This is important because it is these skills that encourage scientific and critical thinking.
-We are asking them to take their basic knowledge from completing the project and use it to analyze another work.
+We ask them to take their basic knowledge from completing the project and analyze another work.
 It is this ability to apply their knowledge that makes great science students.

-Some are quite hands-on, like the color mixing activity.
+Some are quite hands-on, as is the color mixing activity.
 Kids mix food coloring to see the effects themselves, and a reproducible encourages kids to explore mixing with 3 colors.
 No rules!
 A hint is printed on the page to use small pieces of playdough for a sensory experience.

-The second part, Using the Elements of Art introduces kids to specific artists and types of art from other cultures.
+The second part, Using the Elements of Art, introduces kids to specific artists and types of art from other cultures.
 This section uses the accompanying ebook that I talked about before.
-Part 2 has a partner page in the ebook that you can print or project on the wall, smart board, etc.
+In addition, part 2 has a partner page in the ebook that you can print or project on the wall, smart board, etc.

 Each lesson is spread over 2 pages with a list of elements of art that it reinforces at the top.

 I really appreciate the small paragraph with background information about the artist or genre at the beginning of each lesson.
-There is a shortlist of suggestions for further reading and a small section titled “Talk about” that gives some short facts and conversation starters for your class.
+Then, a shortlist of suggestions for further reading and a small section titled “Talk about” give your class some short facts and conversation starters.

-Also, the projects don’t have suggested ages/grade levels on them so some are hard to tell which ages are best for them.
+Also, the projects don’t have suggested ages/grade levels, so some are hard to tell which ages are best for them.

-I feel strongly that with a little creativity most projects will work for most ages, but that means it will probably take a bit of prep.
-For example, there is one project about contrasting colors where you simply glue a shape onto a square with the shapes’ color in high contrast.
-It’s colorful and easy, but younger kids will either need the pieces precut or very simple shapes to cut out.
+I feel strongly that most projects will work for most ages with a little creativity, but that means it will probably take a bit of prep.
+For example, there is one project about contrasting colors where you glue a shape onto a square with the shapes’ color in high contrast.
+It’s colorful and easy, but younger kids will need the pieces precut or effortless shapes to cut out.